11 ways to boost your landing page conversions: best tips, tricks, and practices

 There must be a strong contrast between the background color and the color of the buttons.

-Tip: When selecting fonts for your landing page, do not experiment too much with a large number of different fonts or, even worse, with those fonts that are too hard to read.
-Try to limit yourself to two, maximum of three effective fonts.
+Tip: When selecting fonts for your landing page, do not experiment too much with numerous fonts or, even worse, with those fonts that are too hard to read.
+Try to limit yourself to two, a maximum of three effective fonts.

-If you’re a fan of colors in general and want to put everything on your landing page at the same time, refrain yourself from doing it.
-Too little elements and text that do not provide enough information about your offer could be as bad as the overloaded landing page.
+If you’re a fan of colors in general and want to put everything on your landing page at the same time, refrain from doing it.
+Too few elements and text that do not provide enough information about your offer could be as bad as the overloaded landing page.

-Provide enough free space so you do not “suffocate” your visitors or draw the attention from the action you want to implement on your website.
+Provide enough free space so you do not “suffocate” your visitors or draw attention to the action you want to implement on your website.